 Aldebaran Resources Inc. ("Aldebaran" or the "Company") was incorporated on June 7, 2018 under the Business Corporations Act (Alberta) as part of a plan of arrangement to reorganize Regulus Resources Inc. ("Regulus").
 The Company's business activity is the acquisition and exploration of exploration and evaluation properties.
-The Company's head office is located at Suite 2300 - 1177 West Hastings Street, Vancouver, BC V6E 2K3.
+The Company's head office is located at Suite 2710 - 200 Granville Street, Vancouver, BC V6C 1S4.
 The Company's registered office is located at 15th Floor, Bankers Court, 850 - 2nd Street SW, Calgary, Alberta T2P 0R8.

 The Company operates in Canada and Argentina.
-The Company has an option to earn up to an 80% interest in the Altar Project along with holding a 100% interest in the Rio Grande project and several other earlier stage projects, all located in Argentina.
+The Company has an option to earn up to an 80% interest in the Altar Project and holds a 100% interest in the Rio Grande project and several other earlier stage projects, all located in Argentina.